 When I listen to the truth, that I’m beloved, delighted over, and a part of something bigger than myself, I begin to come out from the shadows of dismay to discover hope.

-So, keep holding onto the vision.
-It gives you something to hope for and will inspires you to keep taking the next right step.
+So, when you feel like giving up, remember the vision.
+It gives you something to hope for and will inspire you to keep taking the next right step.